picatz/terraform-google-nomad/README.md

 ## Use `ssh-mtls-terminating-proxy` to access the Nomad UI

-When using the SSH bastion, you can use the `ssh-mtls-terminating-proxy.go` helper script to tunnel a connection from localhost the Nomad server API:
+When using the SSH bastion, you can use the `ssh-mtls-terminating-proxy.go` helper script to tunnel a connection from localhost to the Nomad server API:

 ```console
 $ go run ssh-mtls-terminating-proxy.go